Investigator - Janneke Hille Ris Lambers

 Kathleen Burns (summer REU: 2012)

-Liam Fitzgerald (summer intern: 2012)
+Liam Fitzgerald (Mt.
+Rainier Research Intern 2012)

-Natasha Lozanoff (summer intern: 2012)
+Natasha Lozanoff (Mt.
+Rainier Research Intern 2012)

 Anna O'Brien (undergraduate researcher, lab manager: 2007-2011): currently a graduate student at UC Davis